-After my post about working with others, a subscriber wrote in to ask about company culture and said, “I just want to work with healthy adults.”
+A subscriber wrote in once to ask me about company culture and said, “I just want to work with healthy adults.”

 You’d think it shouldn’t be too hard to find a workplace with mature, fair adults who function well as a team, but there’s a lot of nonsense out there.
 The trouble is that bad culture brings out the worst in good people, so even if you’ve got a decent group of folks together, you put them under demeaning and discouraging conditions, and things are going to go south.